izhrs/cupcake/README.md

-# Cupcake
+# Cupcake (in development; not yet functional)

-A modern TUI (Terminal User Interface) frontend for yt-dlp, built with Rust and [Ratatui](https://github.com/ratatui-org/ratatui).
+A modern and beautiful TUI frontend for yt-dlp, built with Rust and [Ratatui](https://github.com/ratatui-org/ratatui).

 ## Features